Hissp Primer#

 Templates are Lissp syntactic sugar based on what Hissp already has.

 Templates are a domain-specific language for programmatically writing Hissp code, making them valuable tools for metaprogramming.
-Most compiler macros will use at least one internally.
+Most macro functions will use at least one internally.

 Judicious use of sugar like this can make code much easier to read and write.
 While all Turing-complete languages have the same theoretical power, they are not equally expressive.
 Metaprogramming makes a language more expressive.
-Reader macros are a kind of metaprogramming.
-Because you can make your own reader macros, you can make your own sugar.
+Tags are a kind of metaprogramming.
+Because you can make your own tags, you can make your own sugar.

 Gensyms#